buzzqw/TUS/OBSS/markdown-separati/en/30-adventures-in-dungeons.md

 Padlocks secure between two rings, one on the door and one on the wall.
 More complex locks, such as combination locks or puzzle locks, are usually built into the door itself.

 The DC to pick a lock with a Disable Device check often falls between 15 and 30, although there are locks with higher or lower DCs.
 A door may have more than one lock, each of which must be opened separately..
-Picking a lock without thieves' tools incurs a -1d6 penalty to the check.
+Picking a lock without thieves' \*\* tools incurs a -1d6 penalty to the check.

-A Critical Failure in opening a door or padlock causes the thieves' tools to break.
+A Critical Failure in opening a door or padlock causes the thieves' \*\* tools to break.

-Locks are often equipped with traps, usually poisoned needles that spring out to prick the thief's fingers.
+Locks are often equipped with traps, usually poisoned needles that spring out to prick the thief' \*\*s fingers.

 ### Doors, passages and openings